Trigleos/mallux.tech/_posts/2021-04-08-volatile-memory.md

 Guest:501:aad3b435b51404eeaad3b435b51404ee:31d6cfe0d16ae931b73c59d7e0c089c0:::
 Semah:1000:aad3b435b51404eeaad3b435b51404ee:89d3c09ac96c6fb3e18cf97b5462eb7a:::
 ```
 We can now try to crack the NTLM hash 89d3c09ac96c6fb3e18cf97b5462eb7a online on crackstation.net or  using hashcat but there's an easier way to do this.
 There's an external mimikatz plugin for volatility.
-Mimikatz is infamous as a tool that is oftenly used by threat actors to extract passwords out of memory and use them for lateral movement.
+Mimikatz is infamous as a tool that is often used by threat actors to extract passwords out of memory and use them for lateral movement.
 In our case, it can help us to recover the current password.
-You can get the plugin from [github](https://github.com/volatilityfoundation/community/blob/master/FrancescoPicasso/mimikatz.py)
+You can get the plugin from [github](https://github.com/volatilityfoundation/community/blob/master/FrancescoPicasso/mimikatz.py).
 The command we need to run is:

 **volatility -f memory.raw --profile=Win7SP1x64 mimikatz**